 In summary, the updates will create a new Chicago Energy Rating system starting in 2019 for buildings required to benchmark and report their energy use (which includes most properties that are 50,000 square feet or larger in size located in the City of Chicago).
-The first ratings will be assigned after energy benchmarking reports are due on June 1, 2019, likely by August 1, 2019.
+The first ratings will be assigned after energy benchmarking reports are due on June 1, 2019, between late August and mid-September, 2019.
 Once the first ratings are assigned in 2019, building owners will receive an initial six-month grace period, and then will be required to post their Chicago Energy Rating Placard on site in a prominent location after the end of this initial grace period.
 Property owners may voluntarily choose to post their Placards during this initial six-month grace period.

 Approximately 85% of properties that report their data to the City of Chicago receive a 1-100 ENERGY STAR score from the energy benchmarking software, known as Portfolio Manager.
 Properties in compliance with benchmarking reporting will receive between one and four stars on a four-star rating system, based on their 1-100 ENERGY STAR score.
 Properties with one, two, or three stars will be able to earn an additional star if they have improved by at least 10 points in the past two reporting years.
-Properties that are not eligible to receive a 1-100 ENERGY STAR score (between ten and fifteen percent of reporting properties) will receive a rating based on energy use per square foot in comparison to national medians for properties of a similar size and type.
-Properties that have not submitted energy benchmarking information will receive zero out of four stars.
+Properties that are not eligible to receive a 1-100 ENERGY STAR score (approximately fifteen percent of reporting properties) will receive a rating based on energy use per square foot in comparison to national medians for properties of a similar size and type.

 For properties that receive an ENERGY STAR score, the initial ratings will be based on the following scale:

-1. Ensure you are in compliance with energy benchmarking: Building owners should ensure they are in full compliance with the Chicago Energy Benchmarking Ordinance by June 1, 2019.
+1. Ensure you are in compliance with energy benchmarking: Building owners should ensure they are in full compliance with the Chicago Energy Benchmarking Ordinance by June 1st every year.
 Any building owner out of compliance will receive zero out of four stars in the new Chicago Energy Rating System.
 Detailed instructions on how to comply are found online at: www.CityofChicago.org/EnergyBenchmarking.
 A free Help Center is also available at (855) 858-6878 (M-F, 9am-5pm) or by email to: Info@ChicagoEnergyBenchmarking.org